 A Stand for Children Oregon analysis finds the state’s short elementary school year makes chronic absenteeism more consequential for its students than others nationwide.

 Simultaneously, Oregon’s chronic absenteeism rate (defined as students who miss 10% or more of instructional days) is 11 percentage points above the national average.
-In the 2023-24 school year, 34.3% of students were chronically absent in Oregon, compared to 23% nationwide.
+In the 2023–24 school year, 34.3% of students were chronically absent in Oregon, compared with 23% nationwide.

 Those numbers show two things.